calinux-py/ShieldPass/readme.md

 - **scrypt**: Used for deriving keys from the master password. scrypt is highly resistant to brute-force attacks due to its memory-intensive design.

-- **AES Encryption (WZ_AES)**: Used for securing the ZIP files that contain your encrypted data.
+- **AES Encryption (WZ_AES)**: Used for securing the folders that contain your encrypted data.
 AES is a widely trusted encryption standard.

 ShieldPass combines these encryption technologies to provide a robust and secure environment for managing your passwords and sensitive data.